-The shareholder also approves the directors of PHL, PIL and GWRL.
+The shareholder also approves the directors of PIL and GWRL.
 These are appointed by WRC Holdings Ltd by way of a special resolution.
-There is a commonality of directors between WRC Holdings Ltd, PHL, PIL and GWRL.
+There is a commonality of directors between WRC Holdings Ltd, PIL and GWRL.

-The directors of CentrePort are appointed by PIL and Horizons Regional Council.
+The directors of CentrePort are able to be appointed by CPL Board.

-- 6.2 Any changes to the constitutions of the companies within the Group are to be approved by the shareholder. - 6.3 The Regional Council monitors the performance of the Group on a regular basis to evaluate its contribution to the achievement of its objectives, performance against the Group's statement of intent and the Regional Council's overall aims in accordance with section 65 (1) of the LGA 2002. - 6.4 The directors monitor the performance of each company at each board meeting.
+- Any changes to the constitutions of the companies within the Group are to be approved by the shareholder. - 6.3 The Regional Council monitors the performance of the Group on a regular basis to evaluate its contribution to the achievement of its objectives, performance against the Group's statement of intent and the Regional Council's overall aims in accordance with section 65 (1) of the LGA 2002. - 6.4 The directors monitor the performance of each company at each board meeting.